xcx-xtra/xcx-xtra/README.md

 Keep building full-stack web apps and mobile projects

 Break into a role where I can combine my love for design, tech, and accessibility

-Launch a YouTube channel about spiritual events and tech creativity